Tilea Campaign Part 33

 It occurred to him that all the enemy could presently see were stone walls, as if they were attacking an entirely undefended city.

-There was the witch, visibly reeling from a similar shock, and he knew full well what must have happened.
-Her amateurish bungling of the winds of magic, no doubt intended to supplement the ranks of the osseous warriors below her, had whirled uncontrollably from her grasp and so surged savagely as to sting both her and he!
+There was the sorceress, visibly reeling from a similar shock, and he knew full well what must have happened.
+Her amateurish bungling of the winds of magic, presumably intended to supplement the ranks of the osseous warriors below her, had whirled uncontrollably from her grasp and surged savagely in such a way as to sting both her and he!

-Hissing in anger, he knew he been weakened by the hurt, before the enemy had so much as fired a shot or loosed a bolt!
-Why, he asked himself, had he not killed the witch as soon as he found her?
+Hissing in anger, he knew he been weakened, and before the enemy had so much as fired a shot or loosed a bolt!
+Why, he asked himself, did I not kill her as soon as I found her?

 Beside the colossus were two of the moat bridges.
 Perhaps the enemy intended their metal giant to step over one of those?
 This too seemed an unlikely prospect, for its weight would surely splinter the timbers to send its foot into the water and so topple the whole?